Saber0769/Chiffrement-par-d-calage/README.md

 ## How to use:
 - to use this app
-    * we should use a txt text format
+    * we should use a txt format
     * Use the right location file for importation & exportaion
 ### Installation and dependecies:

 ```bash
     Java
     jdk
     Netbeat text-editor
 ```